dimosthe/proxy-build/README.md

 	service squid start

+5) Add ``basic_db_auth`` plugin under /usr/lib/squid3 directory

 ## Deploy SquidGuard

 1) Install squidguard

 	sudo apt-get install squidguard

 2) The problem is that squid3 is also installed when running the above command and starts on start-up.
-In order to disable the service on sstart-up:
+In order to disable the service on start-up:

-	cd /etc/init/
-	sudo vim squid3.conf
-	comment #start on runlevel [2345]
+	sudo update-rc.d -f  squid3 remove
 	sudo reboot

 3) Initializing the blacklists